Rogue Amoeba Marks Its 15th Anniversary

 Although I don’t need the app often, I particularly appreciate the software artistry that has gone into Airfoil, which lets you broadcast audio from your Mac to other devices around your house.
 Rogue Amoeba also makes Loopback, which enables you to route audio between apps on your Mac; Nicecast, which lets you create your own Internet radio station; Piezo, for those who want a recording app that’s simpler than Audio Hijack; and SoundSource, which gives you vastly more control over sound on your Mac.

 Congratulations then to Paul Kafasis and our other friends at Rogue Amoeba for outfitting the Mac community with extraordinary audio tools for so many years!
-To celebrate, they’re having a Fifteenth Anniversary Sale on all their apps through 30 September 2017.
-Everything has a base discount of 15 percent and “savings boosts” that will increase the discount to as much as 60 percent.
+To celebrate, they held a Fifteenth Anniversary Sale on all their apps through 30 September 2017.
+If you missed the sale, since it was active only between TidBITS email issues, note that TidBITS members can always save 20 percent on all purchases from Rogue Amoeba.